Study of transition form factors of the lightest pseudoscalars: pole contribution to aHLbL

-The contribution of each pseudoscalar and their total contributon are shown in Table \ref{tab:pole}.
+The contribution of each pseudoscalar and their total contribution are shown in Fig. \ref{fig:pole}.

 As can be found, Fits A and B are pretty close to each other.
-Nevertheless, we choose Fit .~A as our final results according to the reasons discussed in the last subsection.
+Nevertheless, we choose Fit-A as our final results according to the reasons discussed in the last subsection.
 It is shown that the pion pole contribution is much larger than that of the other pseudoscalars.
 This is not a surprise as the mass of the pion is much smaller than that of the $\eta$ and $\eta'$.
-For the reader's convenience, the numerical results of the pseudoscalar pole contributions to HLbL are shown in Table \ref{tab:pole}, together with recent estimations \cite{Aliberti:2025beg,Gerardin:2023naa}.
+For the reader's convenience, the numerical results of the pseudoscalar pole contributions to HLbL are shown in Fig.~\ref{fig:pole}, together with other recent results~\cite{Aliberti:2025beg,Masjuan:2017tvw,Raya:2019dnh,Gerardin:2023naa,ExtendedTwistedMass:2022ofm,ExtendedTwistedMass:2023hin,Estrada:2024cfy}.